PrincetonUniversity/final-proj-cos-424/README.md

 The `utils/` directory contains various factored helper functions.

+The `paper.pdf` file contains the submitted final paper.

 The first-level of the git directory contains various `jupyter` notebooks that run the models in our paper in addition to the directories named above.

 ## Installation